neu-rah/paco/README.md

 Right { value: [ 'temp: ', { temp: 12, unit: 'K' } ] }
 ```

-this, along `.verify` and `.as` allow event callbacks and all sort of automation during the parsing, if not then let me know.
+this, along `.verify`, `.post` and `.as` allow event callbacks and all sort of automation during the parsing, if not then let me know.

 **It's now possible to parse this:**
 ```javascript